golang/proposal/design/44167-gc-pacer-redesign.md

 of research and use behind them, and this design lets us take advantage of that and tune the pacer further if need be.

 Why a PI controller and not a PID controller?
-The PI controllers are simpler to reason about, and the derivative term in a PID controller tends to be sensitive to high-frequency noise.
+Firstly, PI controllers are simpler to reason about.
+Secondly, the derivative term in a PID controller tends to be sensitive to high-frequency noise, and the entire point here is to smooth over noise.
-The advantage of the derivative term is a shorter rise time, but simulations show that the rise time is roughly 1 GC cycle, so I don't think there's much reason to include it just yet.
+Furthermore, the advantage of the derivative term is a shorter rise time, but simulations show that the rise time is roughly 1 GC cycle, so I don't think there's much reason to include it.
 Adding the derivative term though is trivial once the rest of the design is in place, so the door is always open.